TsenkoTsenkov/VotingSystem/README.md

 # VotingSystem
-This is my repository for the decentralized voting system that I am building for my diploma
+This is the repository for the decentralized voting system that I am building for my diploma